soumitri27/Automated-Medical-Image-Diagnostics-using-QML/austism/README.md

 dataset can be found [here](https://drive.google.com/drive/folders/1kFSl8acOOQLJwG3v9Sdx2Q-TKpkA_U8b?usp=drive_link):

+Project Overview
-This project integrates quantum processing into a classical deep learning pipeline, demonstrating the potential of quantum convolution in image classification tasks.
-The readme file could further discuss the implications of combining quantum and classical approaches and interpret the training results.
+This project introduces quantum processing elements into a traditional deep learning workflow, showcasing how quantum convolutional operations can enhance image classification performance.
+Expanding the README file to explore the broader impact of hybrid quantum-classical systems and to analyze training outcomes would add valuable depth.

-## Libraries
+Libraries and Their Roles

-1. **PennyLane (`pennylane`):**
+PennyLane (pennylane):
-   - **Purpose:** PennyLane is a library for differentiable programming of quantum computers.
-It allows users to define quantum circuits and seamlessly integrate them with classical machine learning frameworks like TensorFlow.
+Enables differentiable programming for quantum devices.
+It bridges quantum circuit design with classical machine learning frameworks like TensorFlow, making hybrid model development seamless.

-2. **NumPy (`np`):**
+NumPy (np):
-   - **Purpose:** NumPy is a powerful library for numerical operations in Python.
-It is extensively used for mathematical and array operations.
+A fundamental library for performing numerical and array operations in Python.
+It supports essential mathematical functions used throughout the project.

-3. **PennyLane Templates (`pennylane.templates`):**
+PennyLane Templates (pennylane.templates):
-   - **Purpose:** This module provides pre-defined quantum circuit templates.
-In this code, `RandomLayers` is used to implement a random quantum circuit.
+Offers ready-made quantum circuit structures.
+Here, RandomLayers from this module is used to quickly implement randomized quantum circuits.

-4. **TensorFlow (`tf`):**
+TensorFlow (tf):
-   - **Purpose:** TensorFlow is an open-source machine learning library.
-In this code, it's used for building, training, and evaluating classical deep learning models.
+A widely-used open-source library for machine learning.
+It provides tools for constructing, training, and evaluating the classical parts of the neural network models.

-5. **Keras (`keras`):**
+Keras (keras):
-   - **Purpose:** Keras is a high-level neural networks API running on top of TensorFlow.
-It provides an easy-to-use interface for building and training neural networks.
+A user-friendly deep learning API built on TensorFlow, simplifying the process of creating and training neural networks.

-6. **Matplotlib (`plt`):**
-   - **Purpose:** Matplotlib is a 2D plotting library for creating visualizations.
-In this code, it's used for plotting accuracy and loss curves.

-7. **OS (`os`):**
-   - **Purpose:** The `os` module provides a way to interact with the operating system.
-It's used here to handle file paths and check if directories exist.

-8. **PIL (`Image` from `PIL`):**
+Matplotlib (plt):
+A plotting library employed to visualize model metrics such as accuracy and loss across training epochs.

+OS (os):
+Used to manage filesystem interactions like checking for existing directories and handling file paths.

+PIL (Image from PIL):
-   - **Purpose:** The Python Imaging Library (PIL) is used for opening, manipulating, and saving image files.
-In this code, it's used to load and preprocess images.
+The Python Imaging Library, utilized for loading, modifying, and saving image files during the data preparation stage.

-9. **Scikit-learn (`train_test_split`):**
+Scikit-learn (train_test_split):
-   - **Purpose:** Scikit-learn is a machine learning library.
-The `train_test_split` function is used to split the dataset into training and testing sets.
+Provides a convenient way to partition datasets into training and testing sets, crucial for model validation.

-## Procedure

-1. **Initialization and Configuration:**
-   - The code starts by importing necessary libraries, including PennyLane for quantum computing, TensorFlow for classical deep learning, and Matplotlib for visualization.
+Workflow Summary
+Setup and Configuration:

+All required libraries are imported, covering quantum computing (PennyLane), classical deep learning (TensorFlow and Keras), and visualization (Matplotlib).

-   - Parameters such as the number of optimization epochs (`n_epochs`), the number of random layers in the quantum circuit (`n_layers`), and dataset sizes are set.
+Key hyperparameters such as the number of training epochs (n_epochs), quantum circuit complexity (n_layers), and dataset split ratios are defined.

-2. **Dataset Loading and Preprocessing:**
+Data Preparation:

-   - Images and labels are collected from the "consolidated" dataset folder, where images are categorized into "Autistic" and "Non_Autistic" subfolders.
+Images are gathered from the "consolidated" dataset, categorized into "Autistic" and "Non_Autistic" subfolders.

-   - Labels are encoded with indices for autistic and non-autistic classes.
+Each image is labeled numerically based on its category.

+Preprocessing steps include resizing images, normalizing pixel values, and expanding dimensions to fit convolutional input requirements.

-   - Image preprocessing involves resizing, normalization, and adding an extra dimension for convolution channels.
-The dataset is then split into training and testing sets using `train_test_split` from scikit-learn.
+The dataset is divided into training and testing sets using train_test_split from scikit-learn.

 ![Framework](./images/output.png)

 3. **Quantum Circuit Definition (`circuit`):**